-A few weeks ago, it was announced publicly that our very own Sandie Mathewson has been chosen as one of six nominees for the Professional Woman of the Year Award by the non-profit organization Whatcom Women in Business.
+A few weeks ago, it was announced publicly that our very own Sandie Mathewson has been chosen as one of six finalists for the Professional Woman of the Year Award by the non-profit organization Whatcom Women in Business.
 This is a prestigious award that considers one’s leadership, business acumen, acts of mentorship and service to the community.
-Though it came as no surprise, Sandie has been recognized among an outstanding group of nominees to which she feels is truly an honor and a privilege.
+Though it came as no surprise, Sandie has been recognized among an outstanding group of finalist to which she feels is truly an honor and a privilege.

 On October 24th, the winner will be announced at the organization’s annual awards banquet, which also serves as a scholarship fundraiser for women furthering their education.
 Past recipients can be found here, showcasing quite the list of accomplished and respected women.
 Congratulations Sandie, we are all rooting for you!